Enzo Peugeot

-Enzo Peugeot (born 21 December 2005) is a French and Japanese racing driver who most recently competed in the 2025 Formula Regional European Championship for RPM.
+Enzo Peugeot (born 21 December 2005) is a French racing driver of Japanese descent competing in the LMP3 class of the Le Mans Cup for R-ace GP.
+He previously raced in the Formula Regional European Championship for Saintéloc and RPM, and was French F4 runner-up in 2023.

-Peugeot was the 2023 French F4 vice-champion to Evan Giltaire.
-He debuted in Formula Regional European in 2024 with Saintéloc.
+Personal life

+Peugeot is the son of Michelin-starred chef Laurent Peugeot.
+His mother is Japanese.

 Career

 Karting

 Peugeot won a few titles in his national category, namely the 2019 BNL Karting Series and the 2020 French Championship.